-The 2019-20 Executive Committee (from left): Peter Cochrane (IUCN Regional Councillor), James Trezise (Australian Conservation Foundation), Blathnaid Byrne (Treasurer), Emma Campbell (Chair) (Department of Environment and Energy), Tandi Spencer-Smith (ACIUCN Director), Jo Hopkins (Parks Victoria) and Dr Rosalie Chapple (absent).
+The 2019-20 Executive Committee (from left): Peter Cochrane (IUCN Regional Councillor), James Trezise (Australian Conservation Foundation), Blathnaid Byrne (Treasurer), Emma Campbell (Chair) (Department of Environment and Energy), Tandi Spencer-Smith (former ACIUCN Director), Jo Hopkins (Parks Victoria) and Dr Rosalie Chapple (absent).

 Director, Australian Committee for IUCN